themetalshard/acoustic-radio/README.md

 - Browser URI for quick station adding

 > [!NOTE]
-> If you wish to suggest features, feel free to open an issue for the suggestion.
+> If you wish to suggest features, head over to the Discussions page and create a new discussion under Ideas.
+>
+> I'll also allow pull requests to happen as long as you've described it properly

 ## Verify app
 The following signature is valid for Acoustic and all Steel Project apps.